 If you plead not guilty, the case will generally proceed to the pre-trial phase.
 At this point, your attorney will get a chance to review all the evidence and documents involved in your case, including a copy of the chemical test results and the police report.
 This can help them evaluate your case and help you determine whether or not you may want to take a plea deal or take your case to court.

 Note that defendants who fail to appear at their arraignment — or have private counsel appear for them — will have a bench warrant issued for their arrest.

 4. Should I Accept a Plea Deal?

-In some cases, a plea deal may be preferable to taking your chances in court.
+In some cases, a plea deal may be preferable to taking your chances at trial.
 Your attorney can negotiate the best deal for you so that you’ll get a predictable outcome.
 Juries can be unpredictable, even when you think you have a solid case.
 A plea deal can also save you time and money by avoiding a lengthy and expensive jury trial.

 Through filing motions, your attorney can challenge the evidence the prosecution plans to use against you.
 This includes motions challenging probable cause and motions to suppress evidence.
 Ultimately, it is up to you whether you take the offer or not.

 5. Will I Have a DUI Jury Trial?